• Skip to primary navigation

 glass mason jar filled with candied almonds.

-• Skillet - Use a small or medium skillet to make this on stove top.
+• Skillet - Use a small or medium skillet to make this sugared almonds on stove top.

-• Cool completely - The nuts crisp up as they cool, so let them cool at least for an hour before transferring into a container.
+• Cool completely - The almonds crisp up as they cool, so let them cool at least for an hour before transferring into a container.

 • Bigger batch - Simply double or triple the recipe and make in a larger skillet instead.